focus-editor/focus/LOG.md

 # TODO

 - Before I ship:
-    + Show in the program title when it's running in debug mode
-    + Support tabs (just draw them, not even necessarily wide, just draw in some way - but wide would be best)
-    + Finish text input improvements
-    + Bake fonts
-    + Log errors into focus-log.txt, focus-log1.txt, ... in release mode
-    + Jai tokenizer parses everything correctly
-    + Figure out how to anti-alias rounded corners
-    + Improve cursor: draw occluded letters on top
-    + New open file dialog
-    + Watch single open files (not in project folders) - but don't watch the containing folders because we don't want that
-    + Adjust cursors in joint editors properly
-    + Try to support tabs properly
-    + Test the exe on different machines
     - Create new files
     - Horizontal scrolling
     - Notify about unsaved buffers on close
     - Ctrl + R to search by symbol within buffer (jump immediately when moving cursor between options)
     - Ctrl + Shift + R to search by symbol within workspace
     - Try to implement "jump to symbol definition".
 Display a popup if more than one.
 Do a scan of jai files for that.
-    - Show help on F1
     - Have the option to not strip trailing whitespace (in the config?)
 Or can do ctrl+s as a main way to save, ctr+shift+s as an alternative way
     - Highlight C/C++
     - Jump to line on Ctrl+G